 Both the conan install and create commands have options to specify whether conan should try to build things or not:

-zlibpackage.
-Conan will force the build of the packages, the name of which matches the given pattern.
-Several patterns can be specified, chaining multiple options, e.g., --build=pattern1 --build=pattern2.
+--build=[pattern]: A fnmatch case-sensitive pattern of a package reference or only the package name.
+Conan will force the build of the packages whose reference matches the given pattern.
+Several patterns can be specified, chaining multiple options:

 With the -e parameters you can define: